Open-TEE/opentee-android/openteelib/README.md

 In either case you will need to also:

-1. download the android ndk, add the directory to your enviroment PATH and also edit the local.properties file in this repo and adjust it there too.
+1. download the android ndk, add the directory to your environment PATH and also edit the local.properties file in this repo and adjust it there too.
 Same for the android-sdk.

 2. set the java target version to 1.7